Pudong International Airport, Shanghai

 How do I request the visa exemption?

-If I landed in Beijing and asked for the exemption, can I leave China from one of the other airports that allow exemption (Shanghai Pudong, for example)?
+In the event that I land, for example, in Changsha, and requested an exemption, can I leave China in one of the other airports that allows exemptions (Chengdu, for example)?

-No, not only must you continue on from Beijing’s airport, but you cannot leave the jurisdiction of Beijing!
+No, not only do you have to leave from the airport in Changsha, but you can’t even leave the jurisdiction of Changsha!

 If the stopover lasts more than 72 hours (or 144 hours, for the cities that allow that), can I stay in the airport’s international zone for a bit and then ask for the exemption when it is less than 72 hours (or 144 hours) until departure?

-No, if the stopover lasts more than 72 hours (or 144 hours, for the cities that allow that) then you’ll need a transit visa (or G visa) before your departure flight.
+No, if the stopover lasts more than 72 hours (or 144 hours, for the cities that allow that) then you’ll probably need a visa before your departure flight.
 In this case the problem is that the airline may deny you access to the departing flight if they realize that your stopover lasts more than the allowed hours and you do not possess a visa.

 If I travel with my pet cat, dog or crocodile, can I get the exemption?